 Common Boilerplate Terms and What They Mean

 Choice of Law: This is similar to jurisdiction.
-This clause states which state's or country's legal rules will be used in the resolution of any dispute between the parties.
+This clause states which state or country's legal rules will be used in the resolution of any dispute between the parties.

 Terms of Payment: These provisions will dictate when and how payment is to be tendered and accepted.
-These are common is most sales contracts services contracts.
+These are common in most sales and service contracts.

 Severability: This clause allows a court to cut out and ignore any illegal term that the contract may have in it and still allow the court to enforce the remainder of the valid clauses in the agreement.

-Notices: This clause directs how all legal notices between the parties are to be handled and it also may dictate when those notices are deemed to be effective.
+Notices: This clause directs how all legal notices between the parties are to be handled, and it also may dictate when those notices are deemed to be effective.
 Must the notice be in writing?
 Must it be sent by U.S. Mail?
 Is it effective when sent or when received?
-These are important differences and notices must adhere to this format in order to be legally effective.
+These are important differences, and notices must adhere to this format to be legally effective.

 Entire Agreement: Often a contract will contain a clause that states that the written agreement is the entire agreement and that there are no oral agreements outside of the written agreement.
 This is important and prevents an assertion that the parties agreed to something else orally.

 Waiver: This clause allows the parties to give up certain legal rights such as the right to sue.
 It is contained in all arbitration clauses.
 When you sign a binding arbitration agreement, you give up the right to sue in a court of law.
-These clauses are so common now and many people do not realize what they are giving up when they agree to them.
+These clauses are very common, but many people do not realize what they are giving up when they agree to them.
 Our Constitution guarantees the right to access the court system.
-By signing an arbitration clause, you give up that right.
+By signing an arbitration clause, however, you give up that right.
 Big business has pushed this waiver into most contracts.
-Know what you are giving up, or argue against the insertion of the clause.
+Know what you are giving up or argue against the insertion of the clause.

-The last time I signed a contract, after I read the entire contract, I made sure that the other party answered all of my questions regarding each provision.
+The last time I signed a contract (after I read the entire contract), I made sure that the other party answered all of my questions regarding each provision.
 If I didn't like the answer, we changed the terms.
 Not all contracts are negotiable in this way, but many are.
-Do not be afraid to ask all the questions that you need to in order to fully understand the document and its implications.
+Do not be afraid to ask all the questions that you need to fully understand the document and its implications.